This article provides you the prerequisite knowledge to start using Rules Engine and the limitations.

 Unused Tasks: This suggestion is displayed when any data from the tasks is not used anywhere in the rule.
 Therefore, admins can delete those tasks without any impact to the rule configuration.

 The above suggestions are initially displayed on the Schedule screen of the rule setup, after adding at least one dataset to the rule.

 Once the rule is scheduled, only the relevant recommendations that are applicable for each dataset are displayed under the Announcement icon (tooltip) on hover in the Setup Rule screen.

-Rules Engine Path Articles - A series of articles that help you easily understand and start building rules.
+- Getting Started with Rules Engine - A series of articles that help you easily understand and start building rules.